 - Ziploc bags of food (this takes up minimal space and easy to toss once each bag is empty)

 - Food bowls

-At every pit stop, one of us will walk the dogs while the other gets gas.
+At every pit stop, one of us will walk the dogs while the other person gets gas.
 This saves time by multi-tasking!

 Tips on how to optimize your move

 Keep a small garbage bag in your car.
-There is nothing worse than a bunch of garbage in your car and making it dirty.
+I can’t stand having a bunch of garbage in the car and making it dirty.
 Fill the bag up and then toss it at the gas station!
 This car garbage can on Amazon is pretty cool!